 Heat milk and butter and 1 tablespoon sugar

 Add yeast to milk.

 Add 1/2-cup flour to milk.

 Add 1/2-cup flour and eggs and mix.

-Transfer into large, greased bowl.
+Transfer into large, greased bowl

-Remove from baking pans and cool completely before placing into
+Remove from baking pans and cool completely before placing into plastic bags.

-This Norwegian yule time bread can be frozen.
+This Christmas cake/Julebrød can be frozen.